kfwerf/graphql-eslint/docs/rules/relay-connection-types.md

 - Requires GraphQL Schema: `false` [ℹ️](../../README.md#extended-linting-rules-with-graphql-schema)
 - Requires GraphQL Operations: `false` [ℹ️](../../README.md#extended-linting-rules-with-siblings-operations)

-Follow Relay specification for Connection types.
+Set of rules to follow Relay specification for Connection types.

 - Any type whose name ends in "Connection" is considered by spec to be a `Connection type`
-- Connection types must be an "Object" type
+- Connection type must be an "Object" type
-- A "Connection type" must contain a field called `edges`.
-This field must return a list type that wraps an edge type
+- Connection type must contain a field `edges` that must return a list type that wraps an edge type
-- A "Connection type" must contain a field called `pageInfo`.
-This field must return a non-null `PageInfo` object
+- Connection type must contain a field `pageInfo` that must return a non-null `PageInfo` object

 ## Usage Examples